tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: Can AWS Systems Manager be used to launch a new ElastiCache cluster?
 A: No, Systems Manager cannot create any AWS services such as ElastiCache for you.

+- Q: A new e-commerce company is looking for an AWS service to send transactional emails, such as order confirmations and password resets, to their customers.
+What can they use?
+A: Amazon Simple Email Service or SES lets you both send and receive email.

 ## Databases and Analytics